Cyborgscode/Personal-Voice-Assistent/README.md

 ### Video Streaming ###

 You can stream any video from your harddrives to a cluster client.
 A command in the form of "stream enterprise to tablet" is enough.
 PVA uses FFMPEG on the server and client side to transfer a FullHD stream with 3 Mb/s to your devive.
-As all streaming options for clients have defaults, you do not need to change youre config, except, you need to use a different resolution/bandwith for your client device.
+As all streaming options for clients have defaults, you do not need to change your config, except, you need to use a different resolution/bandwith for your client device.

 Videostreaming will continue if PVA gets stopped in mid streaming. **There is no recovery at startup atm.**